Thunder and the Void

 The Theatrical vs. The Real

-“Look at you,” Saren whispered, his voice a low, hypnotic thrum.
+“Look at you,” Saren whispered, his voice a hypnotic thrum.
 “Dressed in his sober colors, reciting his cold logic.
 A fine performance.”

 He calls Calix’s new allegiance a “performance” because everything is performance to Saren.
 He can’t conceive of genuine transformation because his entire existence is theater.
 When someone acts differently, they must be performing—because the alternative (that change is real, that people can choose to leave) is too threatening to his control.